larahabashy/capstone-report/_build/html/_sources/documentation.md

 An Ax tutorial can be found [here](https://ax.dev/versions/latest/tutorials/tune_cnn.html).

 The main advantages to Bayesian Optimization are:
-- its ability to find better parameterizations with fewer iterations than grid search and;
+- its ability to find better parameterizations with fewer iterations than grid search and,
 - striking a balance between exploration and exploitation where exploration refers to trying out parameterization with high uncertainty in the outcome and exploitation refers to the surrogate model predicting likely parameterizations.

 In addition to our Bayesian experiments, we consulted results in the following papers regarding classical transformations applied to small: